Hariri says Israeli drones in Beirut attempt to stir Middle East tensions

 “We’re not there yet,” he said on Israel Radio.
 “But sometimes, someone makes a mistake.”

-Additional reporting by Lisa Barrington, Leila Bassam, Ellen Francis, Stephen Farrell, Maayan Lubell and Kinda Makieh and Samar Hassan; Writing by Michael Georgy; Editing by Angus MacSwan
+Additional reporting by Lisa Barrington, Leila Bassam, Sulaiman Al-Khalidi, Stephen Farrell, and Kinda Makieh and Samar Hassan; Writing by Michael Georgy; Editing by Angus MacSwan, William Maclean